pruthvi-innamuri/beatclassifier/README.md

 ### Full Classifier

 Using the same A.N.N. as before, but with categorical crossentropy loss function, I trained and tested my classifier on the data.
 I was reach hardly 10% accuracy.
 Instead of brute force guessing the ideal hyperparameters myself, I used Sklearn's GridSearch functionality.
 GridSearch allows me to provide a function that builds an A.N.N. and provide a variety of different hyperparameters (like batch_size, # of nodes, # of layers, activation function, etc.) and it will determine the optimal combination of hyperparameters.
+I guessed a large number of nodes and layers to capture the data's complexity.

 Since this function requires extra processing power and takes a while, I sped up the process by running it in Google Colab with a GPU hardware accelerator.